 A few days ago I skied out to visit Fretful.
 I checked his den first, a little cave beneath the roots of a fallen tree.
 No Fretful.
 I checked all of the trees he had been feeding in.
 I checked his alternate den.
 I couldn’t see Fretful.
 I returned to his regular den to search for the freshest trail.
 All trails were well-melted.
-It was possible that Fretful had left no tracks on the frozen snow the previous night, and had not returned to his den.
-I would ski past the trees he had been in most recently on my way home, just in case.

 Sure enough, as I skied in that direction, I spotted Fretful hurrying toward me, clearly deeply concerned that I had come to visit and left without giving him his apples and acorns.
 The film I took of his approach records his pigeon-toed gait, his eager whining greeting, and, in the final frame, porcupine nostrils.

 When he had his fill of apples, Fretful asked where the acorns were; I forgot to pack them.
 He could smell acorn residue in my pack and with his great claws he tried to pry his way to in.
 I moved the pack to my other side, and he climbed across my lap to get at it, pausing en route for an extended nose sniffing.

 It was time for me to return home.
 I put on skis and skied back up to Fretful’s hemlocks.
 He hurried along behind me, whining emphatically.
 When I stopped, he strolled around busily scent marking every stick and hump of snow around me, attempting to claim me, his mobile food source, as his own.